-No use of force is risk free but the alternatives to Taser when an individual poses a serious threat include - physical restraint, batons, police dog and, in some rare situations, a firearm.
+No use of force is risk-free but the alternatives to Taser when an individual poses a serious threat include – physical restraint, batons, police dog and, in some rare situations, a firearm.
 These alternatives can have a much more long-term impact on someone compared with a Taser, the effects of which last only for the duration of the discharge.

 The Taser fires two small dart-like electrodes, which stay connected to the main unit by conductive wire.
 They are propelled by small compressed nitrogen charges.
 The electrodes are pointed to penetrate clothing and barbed to prevent removal once in place.

-When the Taser pulse is applied to body, either through clothing or directly on the skin, electrical current flows.
+When the Taser pulse is applied to the body, either through clothing or directly on the skin, electrical current flows.
 This current activates nerves under the skin which then cause muscles to contract.
 When this happens, the contractions produced by the Taser override a person’s ability to make voluntary movements – the person will not be able to run away or physically attack someone.
 This muscular incapacitation only continues for as long as the Taser discharge is applied.

-The Taser discharges in 5 second cycles; this can be re-engaged but equally can be cut short by turning the safety function on.
+The Taser discharges in 5-second cycles; this can be re-engaged but equally can be cut short by turning the safety function on.
 Recovery should be almost instant.

 The rationale for the deployment of Taser is summed-up as:

 The use of Taser in the UK is intended to provide police officers with a differentiated use of force option at incidents where there is a danger posed to the public or themselves and officers may need to use force to safely resolve the situation.